Site is loading image

 Health

-Alarming disparities in health, including maternal health, are a critical concern nationwide.
-We believe that community-centered solutions already exist to address these disparities, but they require more attention and investment.
-From our investments in culturally concordant care models, to initiatives supporting local and national health leaders, to health system insights, we work to ensure equitable access to quality healthcare, foster healthier communities, and address health disparities.
+Alarming disparities in maternal health are a critical concern nationwide.
+We believe that community-centered solutions already exist to address these disparities, but they require more investment.
+From our investments in culturally concordant maternal healthcare models, to initiatives supporting local and national maternal health leaders, to health system insights, we work to ensure equitable access to quality maternal healthcare, foster healthier communities, and address health disparities.

 Reduce Pregnancy Related Mortality